Dear God (XTC song): Controversy

 The song's anti-religious message inspired some violent incidents.
-In Florida, a Panama City radio station received a bomb threat for playing the song, and in New York, a Binghamton High School student forced his school to play the song over its public-address system while holding a faculty member at knife-point.
+In Florida, a Panama City radio station received a bomb threat for playing the song, and in New York, a Binghamton High School student forced his school to play the song over its public-address system while holding a faculty member at knifepoint.
 Some British shops refused to carry the single.
-Partridge also received a plethora of hate mail, although all of it was from the US.
+Partridge also received a plethora of hate mail, all from the US.
 He commented: "I really felt sorry for the people who got so upset at someone expressing an opinion that might be contrary to their beliefs, or at who might have another take on their beliefs.
 How could that make them so violent, potentially?"

 Although Partridge is an atheist, he believes that heaven and hell exist metaphorically.
 "Season Cycle", another song from Skylarking, included the couplet "Everybody says, Join our religion, get to heaven / I say, no thanks, why bless my soul, I'm already there!"
 He returned to biblical themes for "Garden of Earthly Delights", a children's guide to the world that served as the opening track on their follow-up album, Oranges & Lemons (1989).
 Explaining the lyric "do what you want to do / just don't hurt nobody", he said: "I'm sure that's what heaven is, really.
 Heaven is not hurting anyone."